Affordable. Accessible. Inclusive.

 Public Education

 Allen is a proud product of the Chapel Hill-Carrboro public schools.
-He is also a son and nephew of public school teachers, and he knows the importance of investing in our education system and its personnel.
+He is also a proud son and nephew of public school teachers, and he knows the importance of investing in our education system and its people.
+Fully funding public schools is ultimately about our children and securing their opportunities and their future.
 He is committed to expanding access to quality education across the state, from pre-kindergarten to post-secondary education and training.
-He will push for the following measures:

 • Pay our school personnel a fair and competitive wage.
 North Carolina ranks in the bottom half of states, on average, in teacher pay.
-We need to rectify this.
+We need to correct this.

-• Fulfill our obligations under Leandro and commit resources to close the achievement gap and properly fund school infrastructure, in dire need of repair.
-Right now, there is over $12 billion in need in terms of school building repairs across the state.
+• Commit state resources to close the achievement gap and properly fund school infrastructure, in dire need of repair.
+Right now, there is over $12 billion in needed school building repairs across the state.

-• Expand the North Carolina Teaching Fellows Program, so it can accommodate five times the number of current slots (200).
-This will help with building a sustainable pipeline of teachers in North Carolina.
+• Expand the North Carolina Teaching Fellows Program, so it can accommodate many more slots.
+This will help to build a sustainable pipeline of teachers in North Carolina.

 Environment

 Many of Allen's first experiences with organizing came in learning from and helping communities fight for environmental justice.
-As a civil rights lawyer and a member of Town Council, he has continued that battle in the years since.
+As a lawyer and in elected office, he has continued that battle in the years since.
 He knows we must work even harder on climate action in North Carolina - and he knows we must consider all North Carolinians when doing so.
-Our environmental goals should include the following:

-• Support and enhance Governor Cooper’s Executive Order 246, with its goal of 1.25 million electric vehicles by 2030 and its direction to state agencies to incorporate environmental justice and equity in agencies’ decisions and work.
+• Support and enhance the aims of Governor Cooper’s Executive Order 246, with its direction to state agencies to incorporate environmental justice in agencies’ work.

-• Devote more substantial resources to improving and in many cases, providing public transit in all parts of North Carolina, especially in our rural areas.
+• Devote more substantial resources to improving and providing public transit in all parts of North Carolina, especially in our rural areas.

 Healthcare

 Even in a community with world-class healthcare, disparities in healthcare access persist in Orange County.
-We must be committed to eliminating the barriers that many face in getting access to care and in Raleigh, Allen will be a champion for affordable access to quality healthcare, including in our rural communities.
-Allen will advocate for the following:
+We must be committed to eliminating the barriers that many face in getting access to care and in Raleigh and has remained committed to the fight for affordable access to quality healthcare, including in our rural communities.

 • Increase funding for our local departments of public health services, after a decade-plus of funding reductions.
 Currently, one percent of healthcare costs are devoted to preventive care in the United States.
 Local departments of public health serve a critical need in providing preventive care.